2018 was a big year for our movement for safe patient limits in PA.

 Okay, so we did a lot!
 But what did we concretely achieve?
 Here’s an infographic showing our progress towards passing safe patient limits, comparing where we started last year, where we were before our Safe Staffing Summit, and where we stand after the election.

-What we’ve done so far is amazing, but we’ve got a lot of work left to do.
-If you’re fired up about our fight and want to know what else you can do to help:
+What we’ve done so far is amazing, but we’ve got a lot of work left to do!

 Sign the petition for safe patient limits